phpdevcommunity/essential-framework/framework-doc/configuration.md

 #### Non-Overridable Core Parameters

-Certain core parameters in the Essential Framework are non-overridable from the `parameters.php` file.
+Certain core parameters in the Michel Framework are non-overridable from the `parameters.php` file.
 These parameters are set based on the framework's internal configuration and are essential for its operation.
 Attempting to override these parameters may lead to unexpected behavior.
 Here are the non-overridable core parameters:

-1. **`essential.environment`**: This parameter reflects the application's environment, such as "dev" or "prod," and is determined by the framework's environment settings.
+1. **`michel.environment`**: This parameter reflects the application's environment, such as "dev" or "prod," and is determined by the framework's environment settings.

-2. **`essential.debug`**: It indicates whether the application is running in debug mode, typically enabled during development ("dev") and disabled in production ("prod").
+2. **`michel.debug`**: It indicates whether the application is running in debug mode, typically enabled during development ("dev") and disabled in production ("prod").

-3. **`essential.project_dir`**: Specifies the project directory path, which is essential for locating various resources within your application.
+3. **`michel.project_dir`**: Specifies the project directory path, which is essential for locating various resources within your application.

-4. **`essential.cache_dir`**: Defines the cache directory path where cached data is stored to improve application performance.
+4. **`michel.cache_dir`**: Defines the cache directory path where cached data is stored to improve application performance.

-5. **`essential.logs_dir`**: Points to the directory where log files generated by the framework are stored, facilitating debugging and error tracking.
+5. **`michel.logs_dir`**: Points to the directory where log files generated by the framework are stored, facilitating debugging and error tracking.

-6. **`essential.config_dir`**: Specifies the directory path for configuration files used by the framework.
+6. **`michel.config_dir`**: Specifies the directory path for configuration files used by the framework.

-7. **`essential.public_dir`**: Defines the directory where public assets like CSS, JavaScript, and images are stored.
+7. **`michel.public_dir`**: Defines the directory where public assets like CSS, JavaScript, and images are stored.

 **Setting Parameters from `.env`**: Many of these non-overridable parameters can initially be defined or influenced by values provided in the `.env` file.
 For example, you can set the `APP_ENV`, `APP_CACHE_DIR`, `APP_LOG_DIR`, `APP_CONFIG_DIR`, and `APP_PUBLIC_DIR` in your `.env` file to establish their initial values.

 **Kernel Configuration**: The framework's kernel (usually the `BaseKernel`) often plays a central role in initializing various aspects of the application, including some of these non-overridable parameters.
-For instance, the `essential.environment` and `essential.debug` parameters are determined by the kernel based on the `APP_ENV` value in the `.env` file.
-Similarly, the kernel may set the `essential.project_dir`, `essential.cache_dir`, `essential.logs_dir`, `essential.config_dir`, and `essential.public_dir` parameters.
+For instance, the `michel.environment` and `michel.debug` parameters are determined by the kernel based on the `APP_ENV` value in the `.env` file.
+Similarly, the kernel may set the `michel.project_dir`, `michel.cache_dir`, `michel.logs_dir`, `michel.config_dir`, and `michel.public_dir` parameters.

 In essence, the `.env` file and kernel configuration work together to provide a coherent and flexible way to manage these parameters.
 The `.env` file sets initial values, while the kernel may further configure or derive values based on the environment and other factors.